c6o/docs/content/pubsub.md

 ### Schema management

-An account's schemas can be managed using [Traxitt's hub](#) software.
+A customer's account's schemas can be managed using [Traxitt's hub](#) software.
 Schemas can be created, viewed, updated and deleted.
 Caution should be taken when updating a schema as follows:
 * When updating a schema, any existing subscribers to that schema based on $schema URI must be reevaluated and, if applicable, dropped.
 * When deleting a schemam, any existing subscribers to that schema based on $schema URI must be dropped.